Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Proof of : Path cover below Gallai-Milgram

 In what follows, we present the \emph{reduction rules} and \emph{solution subroutines}.
 Each of the reduction rules reduces the number of paths in a path cover or reduces the number of some special paths.
 Solution subroutines output path covers and independent sets.
 The rules and subroutines are given in the order in which the algorithm checks their applicability.
 That is, the algorithm applies a reduction rule or solution subroutine only if no reduction rule or solution subroutine before it can be applied.

-When we reach the situation that the obtained path cover $\mathcal{P}$ and graph $G$ that are irreducible, we deduce that the instance has nice structural properties.
+When we reach the situation where the obtained path cover $\mathcal{P}$ and graph $G$ are irreducible, we deduce that the instance has nice structural properties.
 In this case, the final solution subroutine calls the algorithms of \Cref{lemma:selected_cliques,lemma:solve_given_small_cover}.

 The algorithm starts with initializing the path cover $\mathcal{P}$ with $|V(G)|$ paths of length $0$.
 Suppose that at some stage of the algorithm, we have constructed a path cover with $m$ paths for some $m\geq 1$.
 Let the current set of paths be $\mathcal{P} = \{P_1, P_2, \ldots, P_m\}$.
 We denote the endpoints of $P_i$ by $s_i$ and $t_i$.